netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

  - netflow
  - tstat

-At least one of these must be set up on a sensor to provide the incoming flow data.
+At least one of these must be set up on a sensor (flow exporter/router), to provide the incoming flow data.
 You can do this step later, but it will helpful to have it working first.

 Sflow and netflow data should be exported to the pipeline host where there are collectors (nfcapd and/or sfcapd processes) ready to receive it (see below).
 To use the default settings, send sflow to port 9998 and netflow to port 9999.
 On the pipeline host, allow incoming traffic from the flow exporters, of course.

-Tstat data should be sent directly to the logstash input RabbitMQ queue on the pipeline host.
+Tstat data should be sent directly to the logstash input rabbit queue "netsage_deidentifier_raw" on the pipeline host.
 No collector is needed for tstat data.
-From there, logstash will grab the data and process it the same way as it processes sflow/netflow data.
+See the netsage-project/tstat-transport repo.
+(From there, logstash will grab the data and process it the same way as it processes sflow/netflow data.
 (See the Docker Advanced guide.)

 ### 2. Clone the Netsage Pipeline Project